444A49/minifindings/README.md

 #### Minimum hovering distance

-`min_height_user` # Sets the minimum hovering distance to a few centimeters.
+`min_height_user 1` # Sets the minimum hovering distance to a few centimeters.
 Hovering might be unstable on non-well lit areas.
 Must be issued with `--alt`.
 Credit to Bob Maker @ dji-rev.

 To set a param, issue the following command: